Apteco/AptecoAPIGuides/Guides/GettingStarted.md

 Lots of the API endpoints refer to DataViews, and in many cases a `dataViewName` parameter will be required.

-A DataView is a configuration within the Apteco API and within Orbit.
-A DataView name performs a similar role to a FastStats system name, except that a single DataView can contain configuration for multiple FastStats systems.

-This is useful when an organisation has multiple FastStats systems, but users who are not deeply familiar with the differences of each system can log in to just one view of the data.
-For example, a DataView can contain Orbit collections for different FastStats systems and list them side by side.
+A DataView is a concept within the Apteco API and within Orbit.
+A DataView is a grouping of FastStats systems and is designed to make it easier for a user of Orbit that isn't as familiar with the Apteco Marketing Suite to log in to potentially multiple FastStast systems in one go.
+An Orbit DataView can contain collections, campaign results and audiences for different FastStats systems and list them side by side.

+For example the fictional travel agent "Teal Green Holidays" might have 2 FastStats systems, one structured to analyse bookings and one to analyse customer service interactions.
+Note that it is possible to hold all of this information in one FastStats system, but some customers might choose to implement multiple systems for various reasons.
+The two systems might be called TealGreen_B for bookings and TealGreen_S for customer service.

+Whilst FastStats users might be familiar with these two systems and names, users that have had Orbit results shared to them might find the system names confusing.
+Therefore having a single DataView called "TealGreen" makes it easier for them to log in and consume any prepared results.

 ### Authentication